-Optimized compensation of the ADP3180 allows the best possible response of the regulator's output to a load change.
-The basis for determining the optimum compensation is to make the regulator and output decoupling appear as an output impedance that is entirely resistive over the widest possible frequency range, including dc, and equal to the droop resistance (RO).
-With the resistive output impedance, the output voltage will droop in proportion with the load current at any load current slew rate; this ensures the optimal positioning and allows the minimization of the output decoupling.
+Optimized compensation of the ADP3168 allows the best possible response of the regulator's output to a load change.
+The basis for determining the optimum compensation is to make the regulator and output decoupling appear as an output impedance that is entirely resistive over the widest possible frequency range, including dc, and equal to the droop resistance (Ro).
+With the resistive output impedance, the output voltage droops in proportion with the load current at any load current slew rate; this ensures the optimal positioning and allows the minimization of the output decoupling.

-With the multimode feedback structure of the ADP3180, one needs to set the feedback compensation to make the converter's output impedance working in parallel with the output decoupling meet this goal.
+With the multimode feedback structure of the ADP3168, the feedback compensation must be set to make the converter's output impedance, working in parallel with the output decoupling, meet this goal.
 There are several poles and zeros created by the output inductor and decoupling capacitors (output filter) that need to be compensated for.

 A type-three compensator on the voltage feedback is adequate for proper compensation of the output filter.
-The expressions given in Equations 25-29 are intended to yield an optimal starting point for the design; some adjustments may be necessary to account for PCB and component parasitic effects (See the Tuning Procedure for the ADP3180 section).
+The expressions given in Equations 25 to 29 are intended to yield an optimal starting point for the design; some adjustments may be necessary to account for PCB and component parasitic effects (see the Tuning Procedure for the ADP3168).